Książ Castle: History

 As Agnes, contrary to her limited real rights, had sold the Książ estates, the castle passed through many hands.
 In 1401 it was obtained by the Bohemian noble Janko of Chotěmice (d. after 1442), who later rose to a governor of the Świdnica-Jawor lands.
 During the Hussite Wars, the castle was captured by the insurgents and occupied in 1428–1429.
 After Janko's death, the Bohemian king George of Poděbrady acquired Książ from his descendants and transferred the administration to the Moravian general Birka of Nasiedle.
 In 1466 Hans von Schellendorf obtained the castle from the Bohemian Crown.
-It was renamed Schloss Fürstenstein.

 The second castle complex was devastated in 1482 by Georg von Stein, a military commander in the service of the Hungarian king Matthias Corvinus while his forces campaigned in Silesia.
 Stein granted Frederick von Hochberg the estates, his descendant Konrad I von Hochberg obtaining the castle hill in 1509.
 The von Hochberg family were elevated to the rank of Freiherren (Baron) in 1650, Graf (Count) in 1666, and Imperial counts (Reichsgrafen) in 1683, and owned the castle until 1944.

 From the mid 16th century onwards the premises were rebuilt in a lavish Renaissance style.